For the Media

-Karen Fabrizio has taught Health Information Technology and related courses at Onondaga Community College since 1988.
+Karen Fabrizio has taught Health Information Technology and related courses at Onondaga Community College since 1988 and also serves as the Dean of Health & Community Service.
 She has industry experience as a Medical Record Administrator and HIPAA Privacy and Security Officer at Van Duyn Home and Hospital, and as a Medical Data Services Manager at Community General Hospital.
 She continues to serve as a medical consultant for facilities across the country and has published related books.
 Fabrizio earned a bachelor’s degree from Ithaca College and a master’s degree from the SUNY Institute of Technology.

 Nuclear Industry - Woody Everett

 Woody Everett began teaching students at Onondaga Community College in 2004.
 He is a Professor of Applied Engineering Technology and coordinator of the college’s Nuclear Technology degree program.
 Everett holds a bachelor’s degree from the University of Central Florida and a master’s from the University of Kentucky.
 Classes he has taught includes Introduction to Alternative Residential Energy Systems, Circuits, Digital Electronics, Introduction to Microprocessors, Mathematics for Technical Disciplines, Intermediate Algebra with Applications and Automotive Electronics.